attivio/suit/README.md

 [![Coveralls][coveralls-badge]][coveralls]

-The Search User Interface Toolkit, or SUIT, is a library for creating search applications on top of the index in the Attivio platform.
+The Search User Interface Toolkit, or SUIT, is a library for creating search applications on top of the index in an Attivio, Elasticsearch or Solr installation.
 For more information on Attivio, please visit our website at http://www.attivio.com.

 ## Working with the SUIT Library

-To build an application using the SUIT library, we strongly recommend that you fork the companion repository, [search-ui](https://github.com/attivio/search-ui), from our [GitHub](https://github.com/attivio/search-ui).
+To build an application using the SUIT library, we strongly recommend that you fork the companion repository, [searchui](https://github.com/attivio/searchui), from our [GitHub](https://github.com/attivio/searchui).
 The Search UI project imports the SUIT library and builds a search application that uses the React components and other classes in SUIT.
 Further documentation on the Search UI layer can be found in its repository.